AlpTuna/TenFingers/README.md

 # TenFingers

-TenFingers is a software/game that challenges the user's typing speed.
+TenFingers is an app/game that challenges the user's typing speed.
 TenFingers includes different settings, saving/loading high score.

+The app reads and retrieves the words form the words.txt file.